elec548/elec548.github.io/Assignments/hw1.md

 ## Homework 1

-_This problem set is due Thursday (9/6/2018) at 11:58 pm.
+_This problem set is due Friday (9/11/2020) at 11:58 pm.
 Please turn in your work by uploading to Canvas.
 Preferably, I'd love to see it turned in as a Jupyter notebook with code shown for problem 5!
 If you have questions, please post them on the course forum, rather than emailing the course staff.
 This will allow other students